opensas/twitterpoll/README.md

 ```

 It's generally a good practice to define a custom account to access the database, instead of using the admin account
-provided by OpenShift, so we'll create the database and user to be used by the application, according to the
+provided by OpenShift, so we'll create the database and a user to be used by the application, according to the
 conf/openshift.conf file.

 Click on *databases*, *Create New Database*, and enter *polls* as database name.